 Our simulations generate realistic radio sky models that capture the morphological diversity of galaxies and the basic properties of MIGHTEE.
 The framework, adapted from \citet{Harrison2020} and implemented in a custom Python script, uses the \texttt{galsim} \citep{Rowe2015} software package to draw galaxy models into a simulated map.
-The properties of the source population are drawn from the Tiered Radio Extragalactic Continuum Simulation (T-RECS) catalog \citep{Bonaldi2019,Bonaldi2023}.
+The properties of the source population are drawn from the Tiered Radio Extragalactic Continuum Simulation (T-RECS) catalogue \citep{Bonaldi2019,Bonaldi2023}.

-The modeling of galaxy morphology is tailored to the source type to achieve a high degree of realism: \begin{itemize} \item \textbf{SFGs:} These are modeled using Sersic profiles \citep{Sersic1963}.
-The Sersic index ($n$) is set based on the galaxy's optical classification (e.g., $n=1$ for disk-like, $n=4$ for bulge-like), while the scale radius, flux, and orientation are taken from the T-RECS catalog values. \item \textbf{AGNs:} AGN modeling depends on their radio classification.
+The modelling of galaxy morphology is tailored to the source type to achieve a high degree of realism: \begin{itemize} \item \textbf{SFGs:} These are modeled using Sersic profiles \citep{Sersic1963}.
+The Sersic index ($n$) is set based on the galaxy's optical classification (e.g., $n=1$ for disk-like, $n=4$ for bulge-like), while the scale radius, flux, and orientation are taken from the T-RECS catalogue values. \item \textbf{AGNs:} AGN modelling depends on their radio classification.
 Compact AGNs (FSRQs, BL Lacs) are modeled as single, compact Gaussian profiles.